ericmulcahy/moving-to-es6/README.md

 - Promise
 - Map, Set vs objects and arrays.
 Show Jsonify of them - not good transport
 - Shorthand Method Properties
+- Module export/import
+- Other items not covered in depth

 ### What era of Javascript will we cover?
 This presentation will cover ES6, released in 2015.
 We will not cover features from ES2016, ES2017, or ES2018.